 On the Subject of Water

 A small water bowl should be provided, large enough for your sandfish to be able to soak its entire body if desired, but no more than an inch deep to reduce the risk of drowning.
-The water should be changed every day and the bowl should be disinfected with veterinary disinfectant weekly.
+The water should be changed every day and the bowl should be scrubbed with veterinary disinfectant weekly.

 - Introduction to Sandfish